 In the 2010s, people started to recognize that sellers who drive ideas and shape buyers' points of view are more likely to succeed at selling than those who don't.

-Looking forward to the 2020s, it's more important than ever to have sellers who are multi-skilled change agents.
+Looking into the 2020s, our entire world has changed.
+Training has shifted to virtual and it's more important than ever to have sellers who are multi-skilled change agents.

 Sales training has struggled to keep up.
-Organizations that only recently established sales training and enablement programs now expect them to drive competitive advantage, do it fast, and keep sellers in the field as much as possible.
+Organizations that only recently established sales training and enablement programs now expect them to drive competitive advantage, do it fast, and do it with a geographically dispersed team.
 At the same time, sales enablement teams must drive seller learning even more rigorously, and do it with fewer resources.

-Given the explosive technology-driven environment, conflicting advice from sales pundits, high turnover rates, and current hiring challenges, unleashing the potential of the sales force has never been more complex.
+Given the explosive technology-driven environment, conflicting advice from sales pundits, hiring freezes, stay at home orders, and current economic uncertainty, unleashing the potential of the sales force has never been more complex.

 At the same time, sellers themselves are notoriously focused on the sale and target right in front of them.
 Many sellers tell us they are too busy trying to achieve target this quarter, and don't have time to focus on their own capability development.
 So, they push it off.
 And off.
 And off.

 With these headwinds, sales training fails much more often than it succeeds.

 In our research, The Top Performing Sales Organization, we studied 472 mid-size and large sales organizations, analyzing factors including sales training efficacy and investment, and comparing them with sales force effectiveness.

 Organizations with stronger sales training effectiveness and stronger investment were much more likely to be Top and Elite Performers vs. The Rest.